wilsonquach99/Data-Analyst-Portfolio/README.md

 Key steps taken:

 In Power Query:
-* Identify and delete duplicate entries and ensuring that date and time formats are consistent
+* Identify and delete duplicate entries and making sure each column in the dataset has its appropriate data type
 * Created a dedicated calendar and intervals table for time intelligence analysis

 In Power BI Desktop:
+* Built calculated column to identify and classify the different call-handling metrics (Wait Time, Hold Time, and After-Call Work) by their duration in minutes
+* Built a customer satisfaction indicator calculated column for satisfaction rate calculation
+* Built a calculated table, obtaining the highest and lowest CSAT and NPS scores per agent using DAX functions like MAXX and FILTER
+* Implemented a measure to dynamically display the last N months based on user slicer selection

-3. Data Model
+#### 3. Data Modelling

+* Designed the data model using a star schema, with a central fact table linked to dimension tables.
+* Implemented snowflake schema where appropriate, normalizing dimension tables for better storage efficiency
+* With the previous steps and preparations, the data model can be established for dashboard building.

 4. Logical Considerations While Building the Dashboard